 Some types will let you know when they need water by looking slightly wilted.
 However, don’t wait until that point to water them.Your trusty moisture or soil probe (or your index finger if nothing else is available is going to be super helpful).
 If it feels dry, looks a little dusty, or the soil probe of choice is indicating very low moisture content it is likely time to water your orchid plant.

 Try to Water Early in the Morning:

 Ideally, orchids should always be watered in the morning.
 This allows the heat of the day to evaporate more of the water.
 Orchids watered late in the day or at night can lead to stagnant, damp conditions without prevailing light or sufficient heat to support.

 How Often Should I Water an Orchid Plant?

-As noted, your orchid will have slightly different needs depending on the variety, the time of year and the temperature.
+As noted, your orchid will have slightly different needs depending on the variety, the time of year, and the temperature and humidity range.
 The general guideline for orchids is to water every 5 to 7 days in spring and summer and every 10 to 14 days in the fall and winter.

 What Type of Water Is Best for Orchid Plants?

 Orchids can be sensitive about their water.
 Using tap water is fine as long as there isn’t an excessive amount of chlorine in it.
 If that’s the case, you can collect rainwater to use or purchase spring water.

 Do not use water that has been salt softened by a water softener.
 Some tap water can be too high in calcium for orchids.
 If you notice mineral deposits on your soil when it’s dry, you likely need to start using a different source for your water.
 The water you use can be room temperature or lukewarm.